 In January 2008, CBRE MCI, a wholly-owned subsidiary of CBRE Capital Markets, entered into an agreement with Fannie Mae under Fannie Mae's Delegated Underwriting and Servicing Lender Program (DUS Program), to provide financing for multifamily housing with five or more units.
 Under the DUS Program, CBRE MCI originates, underwrites, closes and services loans without prior approval by Fannie Mae, and typically, is subject to sharing up to one-third of any losses on loans originated under the DUS Program.
 CBRE MCI has funded loans subject to such loss sharing arrangements with unpaid principal balances of \$29.4 billion at June 30, 2020.
 CBRE MCI, under its agreement with Fannie Mae, must post cash reserves or other acceptable collateral under formulas established by Fannie Mae to provide for sufficient capital in the event losses occur.
-As of June 30, 2020 and December 31, 2019, CBRE MCI had an \$82.0 million and a \$72.0 million, respectively, letter of credit under this reserve arrangement, and had recorded a liability of approximately \$61.3 million and \$37.0 million, including \$279.6 million under such arrangement.
-Fannie Mae's to the assets of CBRE MCI, which assets totaled approximately \$60.1 million (including \$279.6 million of warehouse receivables, a substantial majority of which are pledged against warehouse lines of credit and are therefore not available to Fannie Mae) at June 30, 2020.
+As of June 30, 2020 and December 31, 2019, CBRE MCI had an \$82.0 million and a \$72.0 million, respectively, letter of credit under this reserve arrangement, and had recorded a liability of approximately \$61.3 million and \$37.0 million, respectively, for its loan loss guarantee obligation under such arrangement.
+Fannie Mae's recourse under the DUS Program is limited to the assets of CBRE MCI, which assets totaled approximately \$606.1 million (including \$279.6 million of warehouse receivables, a substantial majority of which are pledged against warehouse lines of credit and are therefore not available to Fannie Mae) at June 30, 2020.